Prohibited Transactions in a Solo 401(k)

 - A 50% owner of 3 or 4 above.

-- An entity (partnership, corporation, estate or trust) owned or controlled more than 50 percent by 1, 2, 3, 4 or 5.
-To determine if an entity is a disqualified person, we will consider the indirect stock-holdings/interest which would be considered under Code Sec.
+- An entity (partnership, corporation, estate or trust) owned or controlled more than 50% by 1, 2, 3, 4 or 5.
+To determine if an entity is a disqualified person, we will consider the indirect stock-holdings/interest that would be considered under Code Sec.
 267(c), except that members of a fiduciary’s family are the family members under Code Sec.
-4975(e)(6) (lineal descendants) for purposes of determining disqualified persons.
+4975(e)(6) (lineal descendants) for the purposes of determining disqualified persons.

-- A 10 percent or more joint venture or partner of a person described in 3, 4, 5 or 7.
+- A 10% or more joint venture or partner of a person described in 3, 4, 5 or 7.

 Uncles and aunts, sisters and brothers, cousins and friends, step-sisters and step-brothers are not considered disqualified persons.